Lambda Aquilae: Properties

-Lambda Aquilae is a main sequence star with a stellar classification of B9Vn, which means that, like the Sun, it is generating energy at its core through the nuclear fusion of hydrogen.
-It is more massive than the Sun, with about three times its mass, and radiates about 55 times the Sun's luminosity from its outer envelope at a higher effective temperature of 11,780 K. This temperature gives Lambda Aquilae the blue-white hue that is a characteristic of B-type stars.
+The primary star is a main sequence star with a stellar classification of B9Vn, which means that, like the Sun, it is generating energy at its core through the nuclear fusion of hydrogen.
+It is more massive than the Sun, with about three times its mass, and has 2.3 times the Sun's radius.
+The star is radiating about 55 times the Sun's luminosity from its photosphere at a higher effective temperature of 11,780 K. This temperature gives Lambda Aquilae the blue-white hue that is a characteristic of B-type stars.
 Lambda Aquilae was one of the least variable stars observed by the Hipparcos satellite.
-It is a suspected Lambda Boötis star and has an age of about 160 million years.
+It has been classified as a suspected Lambda Boötis star, although examination of the ultraviolet spectrum shows that to be unlikely.
+The star is rotating rapidly with a projected rotational velocity of 103 km s^{−1}.